-So, with that in mind, import an image (JPEG, PNG or whatever) drop down the arrow next to the image name in the timeline, hit the stopwatch icon next to Position, drag the timeline marker to say 01:00s and then move the image in the composition window.
+So, with that in mind, import an image (JPEG, PNG or whatever) drop down the arrow next to the image name in the timeline, hit the stopwatch icon next to Position, drag the timeline marker to 01:00s and then move the image in the composition window.

-When importing a multilayered PSD file, you are asked whether you want to merge layers or you can choose an individual layer – choosing to keep or ignore layer effects (you can add the equivalent of these in After Effects and animate them independently).
+When importing a multilayered PSD file, you are asked whether you want to merge layers or select an individual layer – choosing to keep or ignore layer effects (you can add the equivalent of these in After Effects and animate them independently).

 03. Adjustment Layers

-Adjustment Layers are probably something you're very familiar with in Photoshop – and in the image-editing app work in a relatively formulaic way.
+Adjustment Layers are probably something you're very familiar with in Photoshop – and in the image-editing app they work in a relatively formulaic way.
 You choose to add a new Adjustment Layer, then choose the type (Photoshop has preset options such as Brightness/Contrast, Hue/Saturation, different filters and so on) and adjust your opacity or create a mask as appropriate.

 In After Effects, Adjustment Layers do the same thing but are much more flexible.
-By going to Layer > New > Adjustment Layer you set up a blank layer that you can then apply any effect to (by dragging the effect from the Effects and Presets panel directly onto the Adjustment Layer name in the Timeline).
+By going to 'Layer > New > Adjustment Layer' you set up a blank layer that you can then apply any effect to (by dragging the effect from the Effects and Presets panel directly onto the Adjustment Layer name in the Timeline).
 The Adjustment Layer affects – like Photoshop – the layers beneath it in the stack.

-Just like Photoshop, you can use After Effects' masking tools to only reveal part of the adjustment layer (Ctrl+right-click on the Layer and choose Mask > New Mask before drawing a freeform or set shape).
-Then you can animate either the adjustment layer, the mask (including feathering, opacity and shape) or both by using the arrow dropdown to the left of the layer or mask name.
+Just like Photoshop, you can use After Effects' masking tools to only reveal part of the adjustment layer (ctrl+Right-click on the Layer and choose 'Mask > New Mask' before drawing a freeform or set shape).
+Then you can animate either the adjustment layer, the mask (including feathering, opacity and shape) or both, by using the arrow drop-down to the left of the layer or mask name.

-04. Filters and Effects
+04. Filters and effects(opens in new tab)

 There are two ways of quickly applying an effect to a layer.
 You can either drag it from the Effects & Presets panel directly to the layer in the composition window (a bounding box will appear showing you which layer it will be applied to); or, if you have many layers, you can simply drag it from the Effects & Presets panel onto the layer name.
 Its properties can then be animated over time in the normal way.

-Masks in After Effects work in a similar way to Photoshop or any image-editing application - in that they show or hide what's on the layer that they are attached to.
+Masks in After Effects work in a similar way to Photoshop or any image-editing application, in that they show or hide what's on the layer they are attached to.
 Like Photoshop, you can set up multiple masks on an After Effects layer.
 And of course you can animate the properties.

-Masks are drawn either using the shape tools or the Pen tool found in the main tools panel.
-You can also paint masks by selecting the brush tool, going to the Paint panel and chaining the channel drop-down to Alpha.
+Masks are drawn either using the Shape tools or the Pen tool found in the main tools panel.
+You can also paint masks by selecting the Brush tool, going to the Paint panel and chaining the channel drop-down to Alpha.

-Another option for masking is the Rotobrush tool (CS5 or later, found in the main tools panel) which acts very much like Photoshop's quick selection, enabling you to isolate a moving object over time with relative ease (although you will need to clean up points).
+Another option for masking is the Rotobrush tool (CS5 or later, found in the main tools panel), which acts very much like Photoshop's quick selection, enabling you to isolate a moving object over time with relative ease (although you will need to clean up points).

-There are many other masking options in After Effects - but these are the basics.
+There are many other masking options in After Effects, but these are the basics.
 Masks and selections are indeed a little more complex than in Photoshop, but adhere to the same basic principles.

 Unlike Photoshop (unless you're creating a movie or 3D file) when you've completed a sequence in After Effects you'll need to render it.
 This essentially means taking all the objects and footage you've animated and putting it together as one file (or a sequence of files).

-After Effects has a RAM preview - which allocates RAM to play video and audio in the Timeline, Layer, or Footage panel at real-time speed.
+After Effects has a RAM preview, which allocates RAM to play video and audio in the Timeline, Layer or Footage panel at real-time speed.
 You can, for the most part, just use Spacebar to preview your project at any time – but this depends on the speed of your Mac or PC.

 To Render, you need to set up the composition in the Render Queue.
 This is tabbed by default with the Timeline.
-Go to Composition > Add to Render Queue, then click on Best Settings next to Render Settings to choose a size and the quality (this is using the Render settings at its most basic).
+Go to 'Composition > Add to Render Queue', then click on Best Settings next to Render Settings to choose a size and the quality (this is using the Render settings at its most basic).